JackcN2/Ascii-webcam/README.md

 These can be installed by running the command script included with the program, or downloaded manually.

+Download the zip from github, unzip it and open the file  for the operating  system you are currently on.
+Alternativly you can download the project by cloning  'https://github.com/JackcN2/Ascii-webcam.git'

 Make sure that the two python scripts stay in the same directory as they both need to refrence one of the same files for operation.

 # Running the program

 To run the program, have both users run their server and client scripts at the same time.